JuliaLang/julia/doc/src/manual/faq.md

 ### What are the differences between zero-dimensional arrays and scalars?

 Zero-dimensional arrays are arrays of the form `Array{T,0}`.
-They behave similar to scalars, but there are important differences.
-They deserve a special mention because they are a special case which makes logical sense given the generic definition of arrays, but might be a bit unintuitive at first.
+They behave similarly to scalars, but there are important differences.
+They deserve special mention because they are a special case which makes logical sense given the generic definition of arrays, although this might seem unintuitive at first.
 The following line defines a zero-dimensional array:

 ```
 julia> A = zeros()